agilepro/software-craftsmanship/docs/Error Handling/constants-and-errors.md

 #  Constants and Errors

 Still reviewing that code base and finding more bad patterns for use of constants, this time for error messages.
-This is another “don’t do this” post.
+This is another “don't do this” post.

 ## Error Reporting